-In 1966, Michelangelo Antonioni was looking for a location to shoot his cult Cannes festival award winning film starring David Hemmings, Vanessa Redgrave and Sarah Miles, Blow Up, and hey, he chose where we worked!
+In 1966, Michelangelo Antonioni was looking for a location to shoot his cult Cannes festival award winning film starring David Hemmings, Vanessa Redgrave and Sarah Miles, Blow Up, and hey, he chose where I worked as a photographer’s assistant to John Cowan!
 He was introduced to John Cowan by Terence Donovan at Cowan’s studio.
 The studio was originally a barn for horse hay and straw, and had a unique atmosphere of excitement.
 There was a flat at one end of the studio with a huge screen that overlooked it.
 Antonioni knew immediately that this was what he wanted.
 A deal was done and he rented the premises for three months.
 We set up a temporary office outside on the street in a mobile home, and we used locations for most of the fashion shoots during this period.
 The film was about a photographer who thinks he has witnessed a murder through his camera.
 Blow-Up Trailer 1966 Extended version.

 The studio was at 39 Princes Place, Princedale Rd, off Holland Park Avenue, London W11 – the Notting Hill area.
 It was run down then, but it is a very up-market area now.